 Try to use a wide range of vocabulary to prove you have a good level of English.
 You can improve your vocabulary by reading business articles.
 However, when it comes to writing, you must make sure you integrate (use) the words you learned in the right context.

-The best way to learn new words is to use them.
-So whenever you hear a new word or expression, write it down and make your own sentences with it.
+The best way to really learn these new words is to use them, so whenever you come across a new word or expression, write it down and make your own sentences with it.